alexdelorenzo/limiter/README.md

 # limiter

-Rate-limiting asynchronous and synchronous decorators and context managers that implement the token-bucket algorithm.
+Rate-limiting thread-safe and asynchronous decorators and context managers that implement the token-bucket algorithm.

  - Thread-safe, with no need for a timer thread
  - Control burst requests
+ - Control average request rate
+ - Easy to use

 # Installation